-We hereby consent to the use in this Registration Statement on Form F-1 of XPeng Inc. of our report dated June 2, 2020 relating to the financial statements, which appears in this Registration Statement.
+We hereby consent to the use in this Registration Statement on Form F-1 of XPeng Inc. of our report dated June 2, 2020 relating to the financial statements of XPeng Inc., which appears in this Registration Statement.
 We also consent to the reference to us under the heading "Experts" in such Registration Statement.